mostwelcome/python-intermediate/README.md

 # python-intermediate
-This repository consists of python intermediate concepts and mini projects
+This repository consists of python intermediate concepts and mini projects.
+Also contains python oop concepts.